bemobi7b/bemobi7b/README.md

 - 👋 Hi, I’m @bemobi7b
 - 👀 I’m interested in ... solving real-world problems using technology to make everyday life easier.
 - 🌱 I’m currently learning ...
-IoT Engineering with Windy City Lab and Kevin McQuown
+PLTW-IED
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...